 The bodies of Nicole Smallman, 27, and her half-sister Bibaa Henry, 46, were found by Ms Smallman’s boyfriend in Fryent Country Park, Wembley, in London, on Sunday 7 June (News, 19 June).
 The women had been reported missing the previous day.
 They were the daughters of a former Archdeacon of Southend, the Ven.
 Wilhelmina Smallman, known as Mina, who retired last year.

 Police believe that they were attacked by a stranger who left the scene bleeding.
-On Wednesday, an 18-year-old man was arrested on suspicion of both murders.
-He remains in custody.
+On Wednesday, an 18-year-old man, Danyal Hussein, was arrested on suspicion of both murders.
+He appeared at Westminster magistrates court on Thursday morning charged with two counts of murder and one count of possession of an offensive weapon.

-Detective Chief Inspector Simon Harding, who is leading the investigation, said: “Given the significance of this development, we visited the family in person today to inform them of the arrest.
+Detective Chief Inspector Simon Harding, who is leading the investigation, said on Wednesday: “Given the significance of this development, we visited the family in person today to inform them of the arrest.
 Our thoughts remain with them at this very difficult time.”

 Forensic officers had finished carrying out fingertip searches of the park, he said.
 Smaller searches in outer areas would continue.
 “I would continue to appeal to the public to come forward with any information they feel may be relevant to our investigation.”